Winter Season 2024!

-Practice Before Travel: Saturday practices will typically start at 10am, depending on our performance time that afternoon or evening.
+Practice Before Travel: Saturday practices typically start at 10am, depending on our afternoon or evening performance time.
 If a practice ever needs to start sooner or later, we will be sure to send out an update in advance via REMIND (Text this number: 81010 and type this message: @greymarch to receive instant updates) REMIND will be used for quick, instant updates such as last minute cancellations, emergency notifications, and important reminders.
 ParentSquare will be used for longer messages and important information throughout the year.

 Students are expected to be on their best behavior at all times.

 Under no circumstances may students leave the competition site without prior parental written request and subsequent director approval.

 Class A Uniform: Traditional uniform seen on the field during competitions and parades.
 All hair must be up and invisible under the shako (headwear).
 The students are responsible for hair elastics, bobby pins, snap-clips, or headbands required to make this happen.
 For Winter Percussion and Winter Guard, the Class A uniform is determined based on the theme of the show for that season.